European Court of Human Rights

 The European Court of Human Rights, based in Strasbourg, deals with complaints relating to breaches of the Convention for the Protection of Human Rights and Fundamental Freedoms (ECHR).

 The ECHR is an international agreement under which the member states of the Council of Europe have undertaken to guarantee their citizens basic civil and political rights.
 All member states of the Council of Europe are obliged to ratify the Convention.

 The Court deals with complaints from individual applicants (against a Contracting Party of the Convention) and with complaints from Contracting Parties against each other.

-The Committee of Ministers of the Council of Europe monitors the enforcement of the Court’s judgments.
-This mechanism ensures that a Court judgment against a member state is pursued at the political level in the Council of Europe until such time as the state declares the judgment to have been enforced.
-If a judgment is not enforced, the Committee of Ministers normally issues so-called interim resolutions demanding that the recalcitrant state enforce the judgment in question.
+The Committee of Ministers of the Council of Europe monitors the enforcement of the Court’s judgements.
+This mechanism ensures that a Court judgement against a member state is pursued at political level in the Council of Europe until such time as the state declares the judgement to have been enforced.

-Germany has always been a staunch supporter in the Committee of Ministers of the timely enforcement of Court judgments.
-The obligation to enforce judgments handed down by the Court naturally also applies to Germany.
+Within the Committee of Ministers, Germany is a staunch supporter of the timely and full enforcement of Court judgements.
+The obligation to enforce judgements handed down by the Court naturally also applies to Germany.
 Professor Angelika Nußberger has served as the German judge at the Court since January 2011.